Sooooftware/IdiotBox-DLC/README.md

-Idiotbox with New Module Features
+Idiotbox with New Zxcmodule Features

-Planning on Rewriting A lot of the original code.
-This will no longer be for professional "use" and will be for Raw Power

-Goodbye Undetectable Hello top 5 Rage Cheat!
-(EST Mid-Late 2026)
+Updated as of April 26th 2026 (
+Fixed for newest zxcmodule
+Added proper no interpolation
+Added Tank AA
+Added Fake-Fake Down (both with actual fake angles) Fixed Fixmovement with AA plus Aimbot
+Reworked Fakelag
+Did some optimizing
+)

+Future will add extrapolation fl pred and a bunch more.